mcdemarco/cardpen/doc/index.md

 ## How

-Your cards are assembled from a card list, a Mustache template, and optional CSS styles.
+Your cards are assembled from a card list, a Mustache/Handlebars template, and optional CSS styles.
 You edit these and other settings in the upper half of the CardPen window, while the cards themselves appear in the bottom half of the CardPen window (as does this help file).